With so many travel blogs around you might be wondering what it’s like to be a blogger and you might even be considering this path for yourself.

 2017 has been a transitional year for us.
 After 12 years of living in Ireland, we moved to Prague in the Czech Republic.
 It was a big change, but we are glad that we made this move – we are loving the life in Prague now.
-You might have noticed that it’s been quiet on the blog for a while but we just needed to take a break to settle down and decide what’s next for us.
+You might have noticed that we have been quiet on our blog for a while, but we just needed to take a break to settle down and decide what’s next for us.

-Our blog TravelFromSquareOne.com celebrated its first birthday a while ago so we took our time to look back and think about our journey of travel bloggers.
+Our blog TravelFromSquareOne.com celebrated its first birthday a while ago so we took our time to look back and think about our journey as travel bloggers.

 Travel Becomes Work